imivi/arknights-pulls-calculator/README.md

 * If you have cleared a past event, check "already cleared" on the banner for the rerun (the OP from the rerun will be disregarded), but 2000 orundum will be added from the Intelligence Certification Store.

-* Scroll down to the banner you want to pull on, and check the blue column: these are the pulls you will have available **if you convert all of your OP** (the rate is 0.3 pulls/OP).
-The next two columns list the pulls **without converting OP** and the additional pulls you get from the converted OP.
+* Scroll down to the banner you want to pull on, and check the blue bars: these are the pulls you will have available **if you convert all of your OP** (the rate is 0.3 pulls/OP)

-* You can click on a pull count to **spend pulls**.
+* You can click on a blue bar to **spend pulls**.
 The resources spent will be automatically calculated and deducted.

+* Click on any resource count (orundum, tickets, OP, certs) to manually add or deduct resources.
+You can use this feature to trade gold certificates for headhunting permits (typically 258 certs for 38 permits).
+Note that you can also add or deduct resources orundum and OP at any date.

 * When spending pulls, the chance of pulling the rate-up operator(s) is shown.
 The data comes from [Krooster's headhunting calculator](https://www.krooster.com/tools/rateup).